 What gives this pork roast the Bavarian flavor?

-It’s the use of caraway seeds and the sour cream gravy that gives this slow cooker pork roast the Bavarian flavors.
+It’s the use of caraway seeds and dried Marjoram and the sour cream gravy that gives this slow cooker pork roast the Bavarian flavors.

 Slow Cooker Bavarian Pork Sirloin Tip Roast with Sour Cream Gravy found on KalynsKitchen.com

-How to make Slow Cooker Bavarian Pork Roast:
+How to make Bavarian Pork Roast (Slow Cooker):

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-1. I’d been seeing these inexpensive pork sirloin tip roasts at Costco and used that make Slow Cooker Bavarian Pork Roast.
+1. I’d been seeing these inexpensive pork sirloin tip roasts at Costco and used one of them to make Bavarian Pork Roast.
 Because this cut is so lean, I knew it would need extra time in the slow cooker to make the meat tender, but it turned out great.

 2. I used a mortar and pestle to grind the caraway seeds, dried marjoram, Penzey’s Pork Chop Seasoning (affiliate link), salt, and pepper to make a spice mix to rub on the meat.